Bela Lugosi Meets a Brooklyn Gorilla: Reception

+Legacy

-The film entered the public domain in 1980, and film and video distributors made the film widely available to collectors.
+Bela Lugosi Meets a Brooklyn Gorilla entered the public domain in 1980, and film and video distributors made the film widely available to collectors.
 Because the film had never received very wide distribution in its day, few contemporary viewers had seen it; Bela Lugosi Meets a Brooklyn Gorilla has since been included in many Lugosi and comedy collections, sometimes under its reissue title, The Boys from Brooklyn.
 In his long-running Movie Guide, Leonard Maltin jokingly called it "one of the all-time greats."
 Decades later, the film was referenced by Martin Landau, who watched it three times in preparation for his role as Lugosi in the biopic Ed Wood, saying that it was "so bad that it made Ed Wood's films look like Gone with the Wind."